It doesn’t seem like Slack and Asana are arch-rivals. Rather they work together!

 However, the windows phone app is not supported by either of them.

 The use of search functionality in Asana is quite simple and easy to use.
 Filter out projects, tasks, conversations, teams, team members, project managers, etc., with this search feature.

 You can further filter out attachments, project delivery deadlines statuses such as completed, and incomplete.
 Asana search functionality allows the user to add custom filters as per the project requirement.

-At Slack, search for messages, files, channels, It lets the users find the relevant files from the search filters of “Your Files”, and “All Files”.
+At Slack, search for messages, files, and channels, It lets the users find the relevant files from the search filters of “Your Files”, and “All Files”.
 Slack allows the users to filter out messages from My Messages/files, Starred items, current conversations, and from using time filters.

-As Asana has more functional features, there exists a scope to filter-out more entities when compared to Slack.
+As Asana has more functional features, there exists a scope to filter out more entities when compared to Slack.

-Asana takes customers security seriously to keep their data secure, safe and private.
+Asana takes customers' security seriously to keep their data secure, safe, and private.
 It is SOC 2(Type I) and (Type 2) certified for extending security, availability, and confidentiality to the users.
 To reduce all types of vulnerabilities and loss of data risks, Asana gets the processes and practices validated by trusted third-party services.

-Slack extends its best features to provide security to users data.
-The various compliance certifications and regulations of the application include; FedRAMP, SOC2(Type II), SOC3, HIPAA and more.
+Slack extends its best features to provide security to users' data.
+The various compliance certifications and regulations of the application include; FedRAMP, SOC2(Type II), SOC3, HIPAA, and more.